MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/debuggercmds/-session.md

 ---
-title: "session (WinDbg)"
+title: "!session (WinDbg)"
-description: "The session extension controls the session context.
+description: "The !session extension controls the session context.
 It can also display a list of all user sessions."
-keywords: ["session Windows Debugging"] ms.date: 05/23/2017
+keywords: ["!session Windows Debugging"] ms.date: 05/23/2017
 topic_type:
 - apiref